-In December 2019, the Company completed the acquisition of the Ulu Gold Property (the "Ulu") from Mandalay Resources Corp. ("Mandalay").
+On February 10, 2020, the Company announced that it has completed the acquisition of the Ulu Gold Property (the "Ulu") from Mandalay Resources Corp. ("Mandalay").
 Supplementing its high-grade gold resources, the Ulu includes a substantial inventory of capital equipment, a Weather haven camp with shop and a 1,200m long airstrip.
 The mineral rights in the form of a Crown mining lease were transferred on January 7, 2020 to the Company.

-The Kitikmeot Inuit Association agreed on October 1, 2019 to transfer surface access in the form of a land use licence, and on September 10, 2019 the Nunavut Water Board ("NWB") authorized the assignment of the Ulu Water Licence 2BM-ULU1520 to the Company.
+The Kitikmeot Inuit Association (the "KitIA") agreed on October 1, 2019 to transfer surface access in the form of a land use licence, and on September 10, 2019 the Nunavut Water Board ("NWB") authorized the assignment of the Ulu Water Licence 2BM-ULU1520 to the Company.